normano/cargo-revolve/README.md

     %install
     rm -rf %{buildroot}
-    # Loop over the assets from Cargo.toml and install them from the archive root.
-    # cargo-revolve expands directories into a flat list of files for this loop.
+    # This simple loop works for all assets because the tool expands directories.
     {% for asset in builder.assets %}
     install -D -m {{ asset.mode | default(value="0644") }} "{{ asset.source | split(pat="/") | last }}" "%{buildroot}{{ asset.dest }}"
     {% endfor %}

     %files
     %defattr(-, root, root, -)
+    # This loop automatically adds all necessary %dir directives.
+    {% if builder.created_dirs %}{% for dir in builder.created_dirs %}
+    %dir {{ dir }}
+    {% endfor %}{% endif %}

-    # List all the files the package owns.
+    # This loop lists all the individual files.
     {% for asset in builder.assets %}
     {{ asset.dest }}
     {% endfor %}

-    # Conditionally include the changelog if it's provided.
+    # Conditionally include the changelog.
     {% if builder.changelog %}
     %changelog
     {{ builder.changelog | trim }}